Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Flush Wall Lights

-Flush wall lights it against the wall and the number one choice when space is limited, or you want her like walls in hallways and corridors.
+Flush wall lights it against the wall and is the number one choice when space is limited, or you want her to be like walls in hallways and corridors.

 Single Arm